Laura Ingraham Chuckles And Cracks Jokes While Covering Nipsey Hussle Funeral

-Fox News host Laura Ingrham’s coverage of Nipsey Hussle’s funeral included laughter and joking, as well as her taking particular exception to the deceased rapper’s contribution to an anti-Trump rap song by another rapper.
+Fox News host Laura Ingraham’s coverage of Nipsey Hussle’s funeral included laughter and joking, as well as her taking particular exception to the deceased rapper’s contribution to an anti-Trump rap from another artist.

 An Anti-Trump Song